aaravmaloo/brliant_calc/README.md

 adv > exit (for exiting press q)
 ```

+## Contributing
+To contribute to this project, please fork this repo and create a pull request.
+If you want to be added as a contributor, please open an issue or contact me at [aaravmaloo06@gmail.com](mailto:aaravmaloo06@gmail.com).

 ## Help
 To see a full list of commands and options:
 ```bash